Member listboxes appear when you type an object name followed by -> or dot. You see a list of methods and variables available to the object.

 Visual Studio 2010 and older, C/C++

-As the option suggests, accept entries with any character not valid in a symbol, including comma, space, and left parenthesis.
+Characters that accepts are those not valid in a symbol, including comma, space, and left parenthesis.

 Visual Studio, C#